gavyncaldwell/gavyns-game-of-life/README.md

 ## Running the App

-To run the development environment, execute the following command in your terminal:
+To run the development environment, run:

 `npm run dev`